Anusha-source/GAN-generative-adversial-network-/README.md

 It can be challenging to understand how a GAN is trained and exactly how to understand and implement the loss function for the generator and discriminator models.

-This Code is implemented by
-G.Anusha
-Supritha K R
-Koustuba